 In the OSI (Open Systems Interconnection) model, the RSA algorithm works on the presentation layer.

-I hope this module will be beneficial for you and you have now got some basic idea about the RSA algorithm.
+I hope this module will be beneficial for you and you have now got some basic idea about the RSA algorithm in Cryptography.
 For more exciting & informative modules like this, you read our other tutorials and blogs on our website.